doctorandrewbrown/Coding-Notes/Cheat-sheets/Github/Cloning a repo.md

 ###  Cloning a github repo
 -  In vscode or terminal create new empty directory to receive cloned repo
-- cd into directory and
+- cd into directory and (don't forget venv)
 ``` bash
 $ git clone <github repo url>
 ```